 What are farmers’ markets doing to improve food safety?

 Small farmers realize that food safety is crucial for business and protecting consumers.
 Amy Annable, manager of sprout operations at Edrich Farms in Randallstown, MD, knows that if anyone gets sick from her sprouts it would ruin her livelihood.
-A foodborne illness outbreak is her “worst nightmare”—sprouts are known for being susceptible to microorganisms that cause food-borne illness.
+A foodborne illness outbreak is her “worst nightmare”—sprouts are known for being susceptible to microorganisms that cause food-borne illnesses.

-So, Edrich Farms established their own food safety plan, and Amy spends extra time during the week on paperwork and testing to ensure their sprouts are safe.
+So, Edrich Farms established its own food safety plan, and Amy spends extra time during the week on paperwork and testing to ensure their sprouts are safe.
 Many other small farmers are also starting their own food safety programs and implementing practices to keep produce safe.

 Many food safety specialists in the USDA’s cooperative extension system work closely with their state’s farmers’ markets to provide food safety information to their market vendors.
 These programs provide workshops and online materials for both farmers and market managers.